canonical/charm-relation-interfaces/interfaces/smtp/v0/README.md

     Provider -- host, port, user, password_id, auth_type, transport_security, domain --> Requirer
 ```

-or alternatively, if secrets are not supported by both sides
+or alternatively, if secrets are not supported by either sides

 ```mermaid
 flowchart TD